reasonmethis/docdocgo-core/README.md

 Copyright (c) 2024 Dmitriy Vasilyuk

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this slave and associated documentation files (the "slave"), to deal in the slave without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the slave, and to permit persons to whom the slave is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all